What Does An Enzyme Mask Do?

 However, exfoliation is only part of the story.
 This mask offers more than your average enzyme peel.
 It cleanses pores, polishes the skin, and brightens your skin tone.

 There are multiple reasons why this product represents superior and more radiant skincare.
 When you shop JUARA for your skincare needs you know that you will always find a whole host of nourishing botanicals.
-This gentle exfoliating scrub and mask is no different.
+This gentle exfoliating scrub and mask are no different.

 Other awesome options for sensitive or acne-prone skin